 That being said, Spirited Away is a good movie.
 I may not care much for the animation style or subculture as a whole, and either way I’m not too enthralled with the film itself or most of Studio Ghibli’s works, but I have to give credit where credit is due.
 Spirited Away is a solid film, all things considered, from its visuals to its protagonist’s development to its general surrealist tone.
 I wasn’t enthralled by the movie, but I can see why anime-fans love it so much, even if I don’t myself.
 The film’s biggest strength is its visual charm.
 All the characters, from the human protagonist to the bizarrely shaped spirit-creatures to the grotesque antagonist, Yubaba, as well as the environments themselves, are gorgeously drawn and rich in color.
 No other animated feature looks quite like Miyazaki’s.

 As for the protagonist, Chihiro, her personality is relatable, though not likable at first, and her arc is both sympathetic and heartfelt.
 Her personal journey is believable despite the fantastical scenery around her.
 On the other hand, none of the film’s supporting cast are anything to write home about, and the narrative itself isn’t impressive beyond its basic fulfillment of the hero’s journey.
-That’s not a huge slight against the film, if a slight at all, but given the stiff animated competition out there, mainly from Pixar, Spirited Away does not stand out from the pack.
-I can understand Japanese animation=fans avid praise of Miyazaki’s work, because he’s a good filmmaker and his films showcase the unique look and style of Japanese art in a way that does them justice, but again, what I have seen so far is nothing legendary.
-It’s no Toy Story (1995).
+That’s not a huge slight against the film, if a slight at all, but given the stiff animated competition out there, Spirited Away does not stand out from the pack.
+I can understand Japanese animation = fans’ avid praise of Miyazaki’s work, because he’s a good filmmaker and his films showcase the unique look and style of Japanese art in a way that does them justice, but again, what I have seen so far is nothing legendary.
+This could be one I just don’t “get.”

 On the other hand, Spirited Away is a perfectly enjoyable film, and I recommend it to anyone who has an interest in animation and great art-design.
 It doesn’t do anything revolutionary with its characters or in the story department, but it does enough, and it’s nice to see a movie that pays attention to the basics of “Screenwriting 101.”
 I still can’t stand the fans, though.